Follow TV Tropes

 • Off with His Head!!: Is decapitated by Pluto.

 • Person of Mass Destruction.
 May not look the type, and certainly does not have the heart of a killer, but he was responsible for thousands of robot deaths in the 39th Central Asian Conflict.
-According to Heracles, he once killed over 3000 robots in the single battle.
+According to Heracles, he once killed over 3000 robots in a single battle.

 • Shell-Shocked Veteran: Breaks down in tears when he realizes all the robot lives he took.